daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 :::

 ## Emergency State
-In the event that gOHM supply collapsed below MIN_GOHM_SUPPLY, Governor Bravo contract enters an emergency state.
+In the event that gDAOHM supply collapsed below MIN_GDAOHM_SUPPLY, Governor Bravo contract enters an emergency state.
 No proposal can be submitted, activated, queued, or executed.
 The only action that can be taken is `emergencyPropose()` which can only be called by Veto Guardian.
 This function is used to propose a new proposal to address the emergency situation.

 :::info
-The current MIN_GOHM_SUPPLY is set to 1000 gOHM
+The current MIN_GDAOHM_SUPPLY is set to 1000 gDAOHM
 :::